January 2023 CASE REPORT: BILATERAL DISC EDEMA IN AN OVERWEIGHT FEMALE PATIENTBy Dmitry Pyatetsky, MD

-A 44-year-old female patient with a BMI of 36 and 5-pound weight gain in the past year presented to Northwestern Medicine Ophthalmology with a three-year history of headaches and a month-long history of transient visual obscurations described as a “white out” and shadows in her vision lasting 30 seconds at a time.
+A 44-year-old woman with a BMI of 36 and 5-pound weight gain in the past year presented to Northwestern Medicine Ophthalmology with a three-year history of headaches and a month-long history of transient visual obscurations described as a “white out” and shadows in her vision lasting 30 seconds at a time.
 Her examination revealed best-corrected visual acuity of 20/20 in both eyes without color vision deficit or afferent pupillary defect.
 The intraocular pressure was normal and anterior slit-lamp exam was unremarkable.
-A dilated funduscopic exam revealed bilateral optic disc edema, mild blurring of peripapillary vessels and a peripapillary hemorrhage, raising the concern for elevated intracranial hypertension.
+A dilated funduscopic exam revealed bilateral optic disc edema, mild blurring of peripapillary vessels and a peripapillary hemorrhage, raising the concern for intracranial hypertension.
 She was urgently sent to the emergency department for an MRI of her brain and orbits which revealed a 3-centimeter dural-based lesion of the left posterior fossa occluding her left sigmoid sinus, which was overall concerning for a meningioma.
-She was hospitalized and started on IV corticosteroids, with plans to undergo suboccipital craniotomy and tumor resection.
+She was hospitalized and started on IV corticosteroids.
+She ultimately underwent suboccipital craniotomy and tumor resection which resulted in normalization of her intracranial pressure and resolution of her headaches and papilledema.
 While a female who is overweight and experiencing headaches and bilateral disc edema may have idiopathic intracranial hypertension (IIH), prompt neuroimaging should always be obtained as IIH is a diagnosis of exclusion.
 Other etiologies of papilledema, such as an intracranial tumor or venous thrombosis must be ruled out first. |

 Dmitry Pyatetsky, MD is an associate professor of Ophthalmology and Medical Education at Northwestern Medicine.